 Season Summary: 1985

-Accurate kicking for goal set up a 36-point lead at quarter time in Williamstown's first semi-final win over Preston, which had won the previous two premierships.
+Accurate kicking for goal set up a 36-point lead at quarter time in Williamstown's first semi-final clash with Preston, which had won the previous two premierships.
 The Bullants reduced this lead to 3 points at half-time and the game was up for grabs during the final term before the Seagulls rallied to win by 11 points, 16.8.104 to 13.15.93, with Fotheringham kicking five goals.
 Jamie Shaw booted 6 for Preston.
 This brought the Seagulls and Coburg, which had won 13 consecutive matches to claim the double chance, together in the preliminary final.
 After the Lions got out to a 27-point lead at quarter time, Williamstown fought back to lead by three points at half-time before Coburg reversed the advantage to head the Seagulls by three points at three-quarter time.
-Two 60-metre goals from half-forward Ian Rickman in the last quarter made the difference between Williamstown retiring from the finals and contesting the Grand Final, as 'Town eventually hung on to win by three points, 18.13.121 to 17.16.118.
-A first-year player from Footscray - he was set to cross to Werribee, but Wheeler influenced him to join the Seagulls - Rickman became one of the most dynamic players to ever represent Williamstown.
+Two 60-metre goals from half-forward Ian Rickman in the last quarter made the difference between Williamstown bowing out and contesting the Grand Final, as 'Town eventually hung on to win by three points, 18.13.121 to 17.16.118.
+A first-year player recruited from Footscray, who had played for Preston Seconds beforehand, Rickman became one of the most dynamic players to ever represent Williamstown.
 He could be inspirational, particularly when the going was hard, and was unfazed kicking for goal beyond 50 metres.
 Fotheringham also booted 4 goals to bring up another century.

-The match was moving towards a thrilling climax as play swung between the back lines.
-Then Rickman goaled with a prodigious kick. which lifted the 'Town and it stormed forward with renewed zest.
-Time-on started and only a goal separated the two sides.
-Davidson had a chance to score, but the kick was smothered.
-Williamstown mounted another attack and this time Kershaw, who wasn't far from goal, tried to mark.
-He got his hands to the ball and, given another second or two, he might have gathered it in for a mark.
-Field umpire Barry Fitzpatrick, who was not far away, was not convinced Kershaw had it under control and called play on.
-Sandringham cleared the ball and held on to win a fine game, 14.16 to 13.16.94.
-Captain-coach, Terry Wheeler, full-back Greg Swann, rovers Kevin Sait and Lindsay Cahill, ruck-rover Hughes and Fotheringham (five goals) and Rickman (three) were the best of the Williamstown players.
+The match was shaping as a cliffhanger as play swung between the back lines until Rickman goaled with one of his prodigious kicks, which seemed to lift 'Town and it stormed forward with renewed zest.
+As it ticked over into time-on, only a goal separated the two sides.
+Stan Davidson had his kick smothered when within scoring distance but Williamstown then launched another attack and bigman Kim Kershaw, who was within scoring distance, appeared to mark the ball.
+The umpire was not convinced Kershaw had it under control and called 'play on'.
+The Zebras cleared the ball and held on to win a thrilling encounter, 14.16.100 to 13.16.94.
+Captain-coach, Terry Wheeler, full-back Greg Swann, rovers Kevin Sait and Lindsay Cahill, ruck-rover Kevin Hughes, Mark Fotheringham (five goals) and Rickman (three) were the best of the Williamstown players.

 Williamstown's 1985 Grand Final side was:

-Half Backs Terry Wheeler, Glen Murphy, Steve Weir
+Half Backs Terry Wheeler Glenn Murphy Steve Weir

 Centre Stan Davidson